 Maui Souvenir Shopping

 Forget Hang Loose t-shirts and shell necklaces: While both are well and good—and while both have a certain tropical charm—Maui also offers a cornucopia of rare and wonderful souvenirs.
+Whether you’re shopping for mementos or determined to find an extraordinary gift, the Maui souvenir shopping scene is sure to satisfy your every craving.

 Here are 11 of the best places to score island swag—and why you should support their businesses: